lbzepoqo/squadjs-squad-creation-blocker/README.md

 - `enabled`: Set to `true` to enable the plugin, `false` to disable.
 - `blockDuration`: The duration (in seconds) after a new game starts during which squad creation is blocked.
 Default is 15 seconds.
-- `enableCountdownBroadcast`: Set to `true` to enable countdown broadcasts, `false` to disable.
+- `broadcastMode`: Set to `true` to enable countdown broadcasts, `false` to enable individual warnings.
 Default is false.

 ## Usage